Deep-fried Spring Rolls

 Preparation

-2. Roll up this mixture in a sheet of moist rice paper
+2. Wrap this mixture in a sheet of moist rice paper.

-3. Deep fry deeply the roll until the rice paper coat turns crispy and golden brown.
+3. Deep fry the rolls until the rice paper is crispy and golden brown.

-4. Display all the fried roll on the dish with herbs
+4. Arrange the fried rolls on a serving dish with fresh herbs.

-5. Dipping sauce: mix sugar, fish sauce and lemon together, add in fresh minced garlic and chili if desired.
+5. Dipping sauce: Combine sugar, fish sauce, and lemon juice.
+Add minced garlic and chili for extra flavor, if desired.

-Servings: “Nem rán” can be eaten by itself, wrapped in lettuce, dipped into fish sauce mixed with lemon juice or vinegar, water, sugar, garlic and chili pepper, or served with rice vermicelli.
-Read more about Vietnamese Fried Spring Rolls on our Cuisine page.
+Servings: “Nem rán” can be enjoyed on its own, wrapped in lettuce, or dipped in a sauce made from fish sauce mixed with lemon juice, vinegar, water, sugar, garlic, and chili pepper.
+It can also be served with rice vermicelli for a more filling meal.
+For additional information on Vietnamese Fried Spring Rolls, please visit our Cuisine page.

 Did you find this answer helpful?